-The objective of this CMA is to document the assessment of potential corrective measures considered for impacted groundwater associated with AP2 at HPS.
-The CMA evaluates the effectiveness of potential corrective measures (including the Closure Plan currently under review by IEPA) in meeting all requirements and objectives of the remedy, as described under 40 C.F.R. § 257.96(c) by addressing the following:
+The objective of this CMA is to document the assessment of potential corrective measures considered for impacted groundwater associated with OWAP at the HPS.
+The CMA evaluates the effectiveness of potential corrective measures (including the IEPA-approved Closure Plan) in meeting requirements and objectives of the remedy, as described under 40 C.F.R. § 257.96(c), by addressing the following:

-- The performance, reliability, ease of implementation, and potential impacts of appropriate potential remedies, including safety impacts, cross-media impacts, and control of exposure to any residual contamination. - The time required to begin and complete the remedy. - The institutional requirements, such as state or local permit requirements, or other environmental or public health requirements, that may substantially affect implementation of the remedy(s).
+- The performance, reliability, ease of implementation, and potential impacts of appropriate potential remedies, including safety impacts, cross-media impacts, and control of exposure to any residual contamination. - The time required to begin and complete the remedy. - The institutional requirements, such as state or local permit requirements, or other environmental or public health requirements that may substantially affect implementation of the remedy(s).

 The CMA provides a systematic, rational method for evaluating potential corrective measure alternatives.
 The assessment process evaluates potential corrective measures against a set of general performance standards (threshold criteria) that act as filters to screen out alternatives that do not meet minimum standards for protectiveness.
 Alternatives that meet the performance standards are then evaluated against a series of evaluation factors and considerations (balancing criteria) to evaluate the relative effectiveness of each alternative.
-The performance standards are requirements that must be met to ensure a successful remedy, whereas, the evaluation factors and considerations provide flexibility and guidance to aid decision-making to best meet the performance standards.
-Corrective measures will likely not effectively address each and every evaluation factor and consideration; rather, they are compared against one another to inform a rational selection of a corrective measure for AP2.
+The performance standards are requirements that must be met to ensure a successful remedy, whereas the evaluation factors and considerations provide flexibility and guidance to aid decision-making to best meet the performance standards.
+Corrective measures will likely not effectively address each and every evaluation factor and consideration; rather, they are compared against one another to inform a rational selection of a corrective measure for the OWAP.

-The following performance standards, per 40 C.F.R. § 257.97, were used to screen potential corrective measures for AP2 at the HPS (threshold criteria) to ensure they are met by the selected alternative:
+The following performance standards, per 40 C.F.R. § 257.97, were used to screen potential corrective measures for the OWAP (threshold criteria) to ensure they are met by the selected alternative:

-- Be protective of human health and the environment. - Attain the GWPS per 40 C.F.R. § 257.95(h). - Provide source control to reduce or eliminate, to the maximum extent feasible, further releases of Appendix IV constituents. - Remove from the environment as much of the contaminated material as feasible. - Comply with waste management standards per 40 C.F.R. § 257.98(d).
+- Be protective of human health and the environment. - Attain the groundwater protection standards per 40 C.F.R. § 257.95(h). - Provide source control to reduce or eliminate, to the maximum extent feasible, further releases of Appendix IV constituents. - Remove from the environment as much of the contaminated material as feasible. - Comply with waste management standards per 40 C.F.R. § 257.98(d).

-40 C.F.R. § 259.102 specifically allows either closure-by-removal (CBR) or closure-in-place (CIP) approaches to site closure.
-Site-specific considerations regarding the AP2 Conceptual Site Model (CSM, Section 2) were used to evaluate potential corrective measures.
+40 C.F.R. § 259.102 specifically allows either Closure by Removal (CBR) or Closure in Place (CIP) approaches to site closure.
+Site-specific considerations regarding the OWAP Conceptual Site Model (CSM, Section 2) were used to evaluate potential corrective measures.
 The following potential corrective measures were considered during CMA process:

-- Presumptive Alternative 1) Closure in Place (Soil Cover System) and MNA - Alternative 2) Closure by Removal and MNA - " Alternative 2A) On-site CCR disposal and MNA - " Alternative 2B) Off-site CCR disposal and MNA - Alternative 3) Closure in Place (Soil Cover System) with groundwater cutoff wall, hydraulic gradient control system, and MNA
+- IEPA-Approved Alternative 1) Closure in Place (Alternative Cover System) and MNA - Alternative 2) Closure by Removal and MNA, - " Alternative 2A) On-site CCR disposal and MNA - " Alternative 2B) Off-site CCR disposal and MNA - Alternative 3) Closure in Place (Alternative Cover System) with groundwater cutoff wall, hydraulic gradient control, and MNA

-Each of these corrective measure alternatives meets the threshold criteria and were comparatively evaluated per the 40 C.F.R. § 257.97 remedy selection evaluation factors and considerations, which implicitly encompass the requirements and objectives included under 40 C.F.R. § 257.96(c) and summarized above.
-Other alternatives described below were considered, but not retained for further analysis, because they are technically infeasible given the site-specific geologic and hydrogeologic setting and/or chemical characteristics of the groundwater impacts identified at AP2.
+Each of these corrective measure alternatives meets the threshold criteria and were comparatively evaluated, per the 40 C.F.R. § 257.97 remedy selection evaluation factors and considerations, which implicitly encompass the requirements and objectives included under 40 C.F.R. § 257.96(c) and summarized above.
+Other alternatives were considered but not retained for further analysis because they are technically infeasible given the sitespecific geologic and hydrogeologic setting and/or chemical characteristics of the groundwater impacts identified at the OWAP, as described below.